egrivel/vacationblog/documentation/dependencies.md

 ### Runtime Dependencies

-- **create-react-class**: Temporary dependency to facilitate in the transition from `React.createClass` to creating React objects.
+- **create-react-class**: Temporary dependency to facilitate in the transition from `React.createReactClass` to creating React objects.
 - **flux**: Used for the `flux` architecture; this may be factored out some time soon.
 - **lodash**: General utility functions.